White-throated kingfisher: Movements

 Birds have sometimes been seen attracted to lights at night, especially during the monsoon season, suggesting that they are partly migratory.

 Mortality

 With a powerful bill and rapid flight, these kingfishers have few predators when healthy and rare cases of predation by a black kite and a jungle crow may be of sick or injured birds.
 An individual found dead with its beak embedded into the wood of a tree has been suggested as an accident during rapid pursuit of prey, possibly an Indian white-eye.
 A few parasites have been noted.

 In the 1800s these birds were hunted for their bright feathers that were used to adorn hats.
-It is the State bird of West Bengal.